-When constructing your new arena, it’s important to build a solid and free draining base layer, using the correct construction methods and recommended materials.
+When constructing your new arena, it’s crucial to build a solid and free-draining base using the correct construction methods and recommended materials.
 Most of the common arena problems that we see are a direct result of either the drainage layer or membrane not performing as it should.

-The drainage stone in your riding arena serves three main purposes:
+The drainage stone in your riding arena serves three primary purposes:

-To provide a reservoir away from the surface that will hold any excess water until it can be dispersed – either into the ground or the purpose built drains
+- To provide a reservoir away from the surface that will hold any excess water until it can be dispersed into the ground or purpose-built drains

-For a riding arena base layer, we recommend a clean, preferably washed, hardstone such as carboniferous limestone or granite.
-Rounded gravel, road planings or demolition hardcore should NEVER be used.
+We recommend a clean, preferably washed hardstone such as carboniferous limestone or granite for a riding arena base layer; rounded gravel, road planings or demolition hardcore should NEVER be used.

-The drainage stone should be angular in shape as this provides enough space for water to drain efficiently, whilst still allowing the stones to interlock – providing a firm foundation.
+The drainage stone should be angular in shape as this provides enough space for water to drain efficiently whilst still allowing the stone to interlock, providing a firm foundation.

-Using hardstone, such as carboniferous limestone, will prevent the drainage stone breaking down during use – which can cause blockages and prevent the arena from draining adequately.
-Hardstones come in various sizes, 20mm to 40mm works best when using a geotextile membrane to separate your arena surface from the drainage layer.
+Using hardstone, such as carboniferous limestone, will prevent the drainage stone from breaking down during use, which can cause blockages and prevent the arena from draining adequately.
+This material is available in various sizes, although 20mm to 40mm works best when using a geotextile membrane to separate your arena surface from the drainage layer.

-We highly recommend the use of a blinded stone system to separate your riding arena surface from the drainage stone.
-This system compromises the use of a 4mm to 20mm hardstone for the drainage, with a smaller stone, such as 2mm to 6mm laid on top.
-The blinding layer is then compacted to provide you with a level base on which to lay your chosen surface.
+We highly recommend using a blinded stone system to separate your riding arena surface from the drainage stone.
+This system uses a 4/20mm hardstone for the drainage, with a smaller stone, such as a 2/6mm, laid on top.
+The blinding layer is compacted to provide a level base for your chosen surface.
 The advantage of a stone blinding system is that it will not block or hinder the drainage of your riding arena.

-Geotextile membranes are recommended by many contractors as they are quick and easy to install.
-However, they can become blocked by organic matter, such as leaves and droppings, which will prevent the arena surface from draining correctly.
-If you do decide to install a membrane, instead of a stone blinding layer, make sure it is a suitable quality.
+Many contractors recommend geotextile membranes as they are quick and easy to install.
+However, they can become blocked by leaves and droppings, which will prevent the arena surface from draining correctly.
+If you decide to install a membrane instead of a stone blinding layer, make sure it is of suitable quality.